NanoComp/meep/doc/docs/Python_Tutorials/GDSII_Import.md

 The GDSII file is adapted from the [SiEPIC EBeam PDK](https://github.com/lukasc-ubc/SiEPIC_EBeam_PDK) with four major modifications:

-+ the computational cell is centered at the origin of the XY plane and defined on layer 0
++ the computational cell is centered at the origin of the *xy* plane and defined on layer 0

-+ the eigenmode source and flux monitors are each defined on layers 1-5
++ the eigenmode source and flux monitors are defined on layers 1-5

-+ the lower and upper branches of the coupler are each defined on layers 31 and 32
++ the lower and upper branches of the coupler are defined on layers 31 and 32

-+ the straight waveguide sections are perfectly flat
++ the straight waveguide sections are perfectly linear

-Rather than being specified as part of the GDSII file, the volume regions of the source and flux monitors could have been specified in the simulation script.
+Note that rather than being specified as part of the GDSII file, the volume regions of the source and flux monitors could have been specified in the simulation script.

 ---
 ## Simulation Script